haydenbbickerton/can-reports/README.md

 You must have docker installed - [Docker](https://docs.docker.com/install/)

+Copy the `.env.example` file to `.env`, fill it out.

-Start the dev server for local development:
+Then start the dev server for local development:
 ```bash
 docker-compose up --build
 ```